chef-boneyard/chocolatey_config/README.md

 Provides a chocolatey_config resource for managing Chocolatey configs.

-NOTE: This resource shipped in Chef 14.3
+NOTE: This resource shipped in Chef 14.3.
+This cookbook will be deprecated in April, 2019 when Chef 15.0 is released.

 ## Requirements